MOLECULAR-TECHNOLOGY-ORG/molecular-technology/README.md

 ---

-## ✦ You can explore our [Website](https://molecular-technology-org.github.io/molecular-technology) codes here, we won't push case on you!
+## ✦ You can explore our [Website](https://molecular-technology-org.github.io/molecular-technology)'s codes here, we won't push case on you!

 ---

-## ⌬ Visit our [Website](https://molecular-technology-org.github.io/molecular-technology) to visually, the great experience.
-And try our Latest Innovations accelerate with us!
+## ⌬ Visit our [Website](https://molecular-technology-org.github.io/molecular-technology) to visualize, the great experience.
+And try our Latest Innovations to accelerate with us!

 ---